BIG-SA/BASH-Intro-2018/notes/1_bash.md

 cd
 ```

+Let's stay in our home directory and make sure we know where it is.
+This will vary considerably for each of our computers.
+For University-administered Windows computers, this may be `/u`, or it may be `/c/Users/<yourname>` if you're the administrator for your own laptop.
+For OSX users, this may be `/Users/<yourname>`

 ### Looking at the Contents of any Directory (`ls`)

 We have already used the `ls` command a bit now to **l**i**s**t the contents of a directory while we were navigating.